rwxrob/skilstak/docs/boost/2023/README.md

     * Grok bases, binary, octal, decimal, and hexidecimal
 1. Find specific files anywhere and determine what they are.
 (1h)
 1. Understand how Internet networking generally works.
 (2h)
-1. Use secure shell to safely interact with remote systems.
+1. Use secure shell (ssh) to safely interact with remote systems.
 (1h)
+    * Grok public key cryptography
 1. Save source to GitHub with git and gh.
 (1h)
 1. Organize commands and start your own "dot files" GitHub repo.
 (1h)
     * Organize git repositories